home - Electricity

 Natural (classic)

 This variety is applied using the traditional multi-layer method.
-As part of the classic Venetian plaster contains marble chips, binders and various additives that provide good strength properties.
+The composition of the classic Venetian plaster contains marble chips, binders and various additives that provide good strength properties.

 Imitation or what to replace